 - Accommodations/Modifications Sometimes an accommodation or modification to the classroom or the curriculum is the solution to a challenging behavior

-Behavior Intervention Plan A written plan that identifies problem behaviors and how they will be addressed.
+- Behavior Intervention Plan A written plan that identifies problem behaviors and how they will be addressed.

-Behavior is Communication All behavior happens for a reason, but why?
+- Behavior is Communication All behavior happens for a reason, but why?

-Bullying Definitions, actions to take, specific protections for students with disabilities.
+- Bullying Definitions, actions to take, specific protections for students with disabilities.

-Discipline Covering discipline, suspension, expulsion, manifestation determination review.
+- Discipline Covering discipline, suspension, expulsion, manifestation determination review.

-Positive Behavior Supports An approach to addressing challenging behaviors that teaches positive behavior skills rather than just using punishment.
+- Positive Behavioral Interventions & Supports A pro-active approach to addressing challenging behaviors that teaches positive behavior skills rather than just using punishment.

-School-Wide Positive Behavior Supports A building-wide initiative to support all students in school.
+- School-Wide Positive Behavioral Interventions & Supports A building-wide initiative to support all students in school.